Jigsaw-Code/outline-apps/README.md

 # Outline Client
 [![Build Status](https://travis-ci.org/Jigsaw-Code/outline-client.svg?branch=master)](https://travis-ci.org/Jigsaw-Code/outline-client)

 The Outline Client is a cross-platform VPN or proxy client for Windows, macOS, iOS, Android, and ChromeOS.
-The Outline Client is designed for use with the [Outline Server](https://github.com/Jigsaw-Code/outline-server) software, but it is fully compatible with any [Shadowsocks](https://shadowsocks.org/) server that has UDP support enabled.
+The Outline Client is designed for use with the [Outline Server](https://github.com/Jigsaw-Code/outline-server) software, but it is fully compatible with any [Shadowsocks](https://shadowsocks.org/) server.

 The client's user interface is implemented in [Polymer](https://www.polymer-project.org/) 2.0.
 Platform support is provided by [Cordova](https://cordova.apache.org/) and [Electron](https://electronjs.org/), with additional native components in this repository.

 ## Requirements for all builds

 All builds require [yarn](https://yarnpkg.com/en/docs/install), in addition to other per-platform requirements.
 After cloning this repo, you should run "yarn" to install all dependencies.

 ## Building the web app

 Outline clients shares the same web app across all platforms.
-This code is located in the www directory.
+This code is located in the src/www directory.
 If you are making changes to the shared web app and do not need to test platform-specific functionality, you can test in a desktop browser by running:

-    yarn gulp build --platform=browser --watch
+    yarn gulp build --platform=browser

-This command will automatically rebuild after any typescript file in the www directory changes, however it will need to be re-run to pick up other file changes.
+    yarn cordova run browser

+The latter command will open a browser instance running the app.
 Browser platform development will use fake servers to test successful and unsuccessful connections.

-UI components are located in [www/ui_components](www/ui_components).
-The app logic is located in [www/app](www/app).
+UI components are located in [src/www/ui_components](src/www/ui_components).
+The app logic is located in [src/www/app](www/app).

 ## Building the Android app

 Additional requirements for Android:

 * Android Studio
-* Android SDK 26
+* Android SDK 28

 To build for android, run: